Home / About / Our Values

 We take care of each other.

 Our mission to improve the health of individuals, families, communities, and populations begins with attention to our own wellbeing.
-With every endeavor we engage in collectively to support the wellbeing of our colleagues and team members, we invest in our collective capacity that multiplies our contributions to our patients, our community, and the world.
+With every endeavor we engage in together to support the wellbeing of our colleagues and team members, we invest in our shared capacity – a capacity that multiplies our contributions to our patients, our community, and the world.
 Sustained commitment to our own wellbeing enables us to fully engage in preventing and relieving suffering and solving societal problems that deeply affect humanity.

-Every one of us, no matter our circumstance, is touched by the personal and societal impact of mental illness.
+Every one of us, no matter our circumstance, is affected by the personal and societal impact of mental illness.
 The leaders, innovators, and learners of our department understand this.
 We envision a better world -- a world of improved health and lessened burdens of mental illness.
 We imagine a future in which children, adults, and elders live each day well and encounter life’s inevitable challenges with strength.
+We imagine a future in which communities thrive because of the commitment they have made to support the health and wellbeing of its people who may carry greater risks and burdens of mental health conditions.
 And we are creating the path to this better future.